- Why Do We Need a Community Recreation Center?

 - Would the Facility be Exclusively for Town Residents?

-Given this would be a public facility, we would never restrict assess based on where someone lives.
+Given this would be a public facility, we would never restrict access based on where someone lives.
 There would almost certainly be lower membership fees to town residents, and non-residents would have to be a premium above a resident rate.
 The center would be built, however, to provide programs and services through our recreation program – the primary user of such services being town residents.

 - Will We Be Able to Utilize the Common Area of the Mall?